PrimaryEnglish

 What is a fact file?

 A fact file is a short piece of writing designed to provide information on a particular topic.
-As a fact file example is likely to be short, as the writer you have to be careful to select the most salient points to include.
+As a fact file is likely to be brief, as the writer you have to be careful to select the most salient points to include.

 You’re effectively providing a summary or overview of the subject of the piece of writing.
 Because of this, fact files generally focus on specific aspects of a broader subject.
 For example, this might be: